 - Cobalt 60 (Co 60): Half-life of 5.3 years

 - Iridium 192 (Ir192): Half-life of 72 days

 - Caesium-137 (Cs137) : Half-life of 30 years

-A lead or tungsten alloy container of sufficient thickness is used containing the the gamma ray source (300 mg).
-Such containers are used to provide necessary protection.
+A lead or tungsten alloy container of sufficient thickness is used containing the gamma-ray source (300 mg).
+Such containers are used to provide the necessary protection.
 These Gamma rays are allowed to pass through the test material.
 A cassette containing film is placed behind the test material (part to be inspected).
 A penetrameter (or Image Quality Indicator IQI) is placed on the side of the source adjacent to the weld.
-Rest of the procedures is same as X-ray technique.
+The rest of the procedures is the same as the X-ray technique.